leogomesdev/moviesflix/README.md

       ]
       ```
 4. **Retrieve Results**: MongoDB returns the most relevant documents based on vector similarity, which are then displayed to the user.

-This process allows the application to perform semantic searches, returning results that are contextually similar to the input query rather than relying solely on keyword matching.